/

 Director at Needsec LTD; Cybersecurity Expert; 10+ Years Experience

 "From an auditing perspective, PureVPN has come a long way.
-The KPMG no-logs audits (including surprise ones) and BVI base are reassuring, and the WireGuard performance is genuinely impressive.
-The renewal pricing increases in the UK and Europe are the only real pain point I would flag to readers.
+The repeated no-log assessments, BVI jurisdiction, Trust Center work and ISO 27001 messaging are reassuring, and the WireGuard performance remains impressive.
+The renewal and add-on wording is still the main thing I would flag to readers.
 Overall it remains a strong, practical choice for most people."